islam-ky/website/content/services-and-facilities/_index.md

 ---
-title: "Services and Facilities"
+title: Services and Facilities
-description: "Services and Facilities at the Islamic Society of Cayman Islands"
+description: Services and Facilities at the Islamic Society of Cayman Islands
-date: 2025-01-24T00:00:00Z
+date: 2025-01-24T00:00:00.000Z
 draft: false
 ---

-# Services and Facilities

-Content coming soon...
+Below are the list of service we offer